Patient Scheduling Software Buyer's Guide

 The type of practice, patient or services (treatments/examinations) can impact your patient scheduling software needs.
 Do you have a lot of walk-ins, patients with chronic conditions, elective procedures or regularly-scheduled appointments?

-Your practice needs to decide your scheduling and call strategy.
+Your practice needs to decide your patient scheduling and call strategy.
 For example, do you want to group (cluster) patients with similar problems and conditions or create organized triage by scheduling patients by different levels of complexity?
 What is your process to determine what calls to put through immediately, which calls will be returned and when they will be returned?

 There is no one-size-fits-all patient scheduling system — but choosing one doesn’t have to be daunting.
 Follow a few simple steps to collect requirements, run them by decision makers and shortlist vendors based on your needs to find the perfect software for your practice.

 Unfortunately, there is no one-size-fits-all solution that is “the best.”
 Each practice will have different requirements and needs.
-To get started, download our interactive requirements template to help you identify what features you’ll need in a patient scheduling software system.
+To get started, download our interactive requirements template to help you identify what features you’ll need in a patient scheduling system.

 Identify Stakeholders and Solicit Input

-Clinicians, administrators, staff and patients all play a role in the scheduling process.
+Clinicians, administrators, staff and patients all play a role in the patient scheduling process.
 Each stakeholder has a different requirement.
 For the patient, it’s getting an appointment at the desired time and date with minimal waiting.
-Doctors want their time well managed with minimal gaps between appointments and downtime to maximize their billing and minimize patient complaints.
+Doctors want their time well managed with minimal gaps between appointments and downtime to maximize their billing and minimize complaints.
 Nurses and staff want a smooth workflow and to be informed to avoid exam backups and delays.
 And administrators need to make sure resources are optimized to drive revenue.

 Assess Current Performance Vs Practice Goals